jonnew/cyclops/MANUAL.md

 Quality Control Procedure
 -------------------------

-The following procedure can be performed on boards purchased from an external vendor to ensure functionality.
+The following procedure can be performed on assembled boards to ensure functionality.

 #### Setup

 - Insert alligator clip across power switch solder points
 - Insert device into PCB clamp
 - Power from 15V, 1.5A capable bench-top power supply.
 - [ ] Power indicator LED turns on.

 #### DC Levels